 Rest of the country

-Red Tide Alert Courtesy of BFAR, Shellfish Bulletin No. 13, Issued on 17 May 2023)
+Red Tide Alert (Courtesy of BFAR, Shellfish Bulletin No. 02 updated 08 December 2025)

-All types of shellfish and Acetes sp. or alamang gathered from coastal waters of Dauis and Tagbilaran City in Bohol; San Pedro Bay in Samar; Dumanquillas Bay in Zamboanga del Sur; and Lianga Bay in Surigao del Sur are positive for Paralytic Shellfish Poison (PSP) or toxic red tide and still NOT SAFE for human consumption.
-Fish, squids, shrimps and crabs are safe for human consumption provided that they are fresh and washed thoroughly, and internal organs such as gills and intestines are removed before cooking
+All types of shellfish and Acetes sp. or alamang gathered from coastal waters of Dumanquillas Bay in Zamboanga del Sur; coastal waters of Daram Island, and Irong-Irong Bay in Samar; Matarinao Bay in Eastern Samar; and Coastal waters of Tungawan in Zamboanga Sibugay Province are not safe for human consumption and positive for red tide toxin.
+Fishermen are advised to avoid fishing, buying, selling, and eating any kind of shellfish and alamang in the said areas.
+Fish, squids, shrimps, and crabs are safe for human consumption provided that they are fresh and washed thoroughly, and internal organs such as gills and intestines are removed before cooking.